Skip to main content

 Expense ratio: Some NFOs may have higher initial charges, which can impact returns.
 Compare costs before investing.

 Market conditions: The success of an NFO depends on prevailing market trends.
-Assess whether it’s the right time to invest.
+Assess whether it’s the suitable time to invest.

 Why you should invest in NFOs